 Hot Font or Not?

 Choosing fonts is a fun, creative part of design.
 Here’s some advice especially tailored for good text uses.
-We’ve including how to ensure fonts are easy to read, match the mood of your project, and how to avoid clichés.
+We’re including how to ensure fonts are easy to read, match the mood of your project, and how to avoid clichés.
+Is your font a hot font or not?
 To make sure your next project uses the hottest fonts, read on.

 The most common mistake when choosing a typeface is also the most obvious: the font must be easy to read.
 Here’s an example of a few different fonts:As you can see, these fonts range from easy to difficult to read.
 To appear stylish, but legible, we should pick something in the middle.